 - Human element as part of the space system,

-- Impact of human behaviour and performance on safety and dependability.
+- Impact of human behavior and performance on safety and dependability.

 Within this scope, the main application areas of the handbook are to support the:

 a.
 Development and validation of space system design during the different project phases,

 b.
 Development, preparation and implementation of space system operations including their support such as the organization, rules, training etc.

 c.
 Collection of human error data and investigation of incidents or accidents involving human error.

 The handbook does not address:

 - Design errors: The handbook intends to support design (and therefore in this sense, addresses design errors) regarding the avoidance or mitigation of human errors during operations.
 However, human error during design development are not considered.

 - Quantitative (e.g. probabilistic) analysis of human behavior and performance: The handbook does not address probabilistic assessment of human errors as input to system level safety and dependability analysis and consideration of probabilistic targets, and